mg4gh/MGMapViewer/docs/Features/MainTrackFeatures/TrackVisualization/trackvisu.md

 ## Main Track Feature: track visualisation

 The visualization of tracks is a one important feature of this app.
-The track visualization is done by drawing a colored lines on top of the visible map layers.
+The track visualization is done by drawing colored lines on top of the visible map layers.